What is School Direct?

 The Warwick Partnership will be delivering all training and professional development to those on the School Direct programme.
 We believe this will give a rich and varied experience to prepare you for a highly successful teaching career.

-The university works with us to provide quality inputs on how to teach and assess in different secondary subjects or across the curriculum in primary schools.
-The University also provides a comprehensive programme of professional studies which complements the sessions offered across our partnership.
+Both universities have a long and successful tradition in teacher education.
+The university works with us to provide quality input on how to teach different secondary subjects or across the curriculum in primary schools.
+The University also provides a comprehensive programme of Professional Studies, which complement the sessions offered across our partnership.
 University sessions take place on the University campus and include a mix of lectures, workshops and tutorials led by the Faculty of Education, excellent teachers from partnership schools and other educational experts.
 These sessions also allow you to share your experiences with other trainee teachers and reflect upon the learning and teaching trainees do in schools.

-Every trainee is expected to complete a number of academic assignments at Masters Level which are designed to develop knowledge and understanding, encourage reflection and assess progress against the Teachers’ Standards.
+Every trainee is expected to complete a number of academic assignments at Masters Level, which are designed to develop knowledge and understanding, encourage reflection and assess progress against the Teachers’ Standards.
 The University works in partnership with the school to organise a final assessment and make a recommendation for QTS.
 A university tutor will be assigned to support you whilst on the programme and you will be eligible to access a range of support services provided by the University.